 Unless downlights carry the F Capped Approval they should not come in direct contact with insulation as it can cause a fire hazard.
-We offer two sizes of loft caps for downlights.
-The ALC274 which is 274mm x 162mm and is shaped like a top hat and the ALC275 which is 260mm x 150mm and is shaped like a Robin Hood hat.
+This product has a lower diameter of 274mm and internal height of 150mm, it is shaped like a top hat.

 - Provides a fire rating for downlights.
 Tested for 60 minute ceilings.

 - The energy saved in heating is estimated at £5.00 per year per loft cap.

 - Approved to Building Regulations Part L (energy efficiency).

 - Approved to Building Regulations Part B (fire safety).

 - Allows continuous loft insulation to be laid over a downlight.

 - Easy to install, no screws or drilling required.